bc-computing/gus-automation/plotFigs/README.md

 #### Latency
 These are contained in files that start with `latFileRead` or `latFileWrite`.
 These files contain the latency of every client request that was sent during the experiment (the time in milliseconds between sending a request and getting a response from a server).

 These latencies are organized in two ways: by operation type and server number.
 In order to analyze write commands and read commands separately, the latencies of read commands are stored in `latFileRead` and the latencies of the write commands are stored in `latFileWrite`.
-To plot data with an even amount of latencies from each server, the latencies are also seperated by server.
+To plot data with the same amount of latencies from each server, the latencies are also seperated by server.
 For example, with 3 servers, there would be `latFileRead-0.txt`, `latFileRead-1.txt`, and `latFileRead-2.txt`.

 #### Throughput
 This is contained in a file called `lattput.txt`.
 Every couple of seconds while the experiment is running, the client will print a row of data into this file.
 One of the columns corresponds to the total throughput of the system (number of requests completed / time of experiment in seconds).

 To get the average throughput of the system, we run `client_metrics.py` on the client folder, which will print out a dictionary of statistics.

-TODO: GET PICTURE OF CLIENT METRIC OUTPUT
+The exact statistics can be found by reading through the code.

 ## Workflow
 Each set of figures vary in how data is collected and plotted.
 I will detail how each figure is plotted by their number in the Gus paper.
 These figures correspond to the data in the `latencies`, `throughput-latency`, `data-size-latencies`, and `write-ratio-throughput` folders.